 - Publish a public notice in a locally available newspaper, on one occasion, within 10 working days of submitting your application

-Download a statutory notice template -This must be printed and displayed on pale blue paper
+Download a statutory notice template (PDF - 398KB) -This must be printed and displayed on pale blue paper

 If relevant representations are made against the application, a hearing will be held within 20 working days following the end of the consultation period, where the matter will be decided by the Licensing Sub-Committee.
 A notice will be sent within 10 working days of the decision being made.